| |

 |

 Normally hiking a fire road is not my preference, particularly one that can be driven on.
-But as I run out of close-by regularly hiking trails, I have found some fire roads in the San Gabriels that offer pleasant outings.
-Rincon Red Box Road (2N25) is such a route.
+But as I run out of close-by regular hiking trails, I have found some fire roads in the San Gabriels that offer pleasant outings.
+Rincon Red Box Road (2N24) is such a route.
 It's only about 20 minutes from my home in Azusa and works well for an after-work summer hike or as a dawn hike on a full weekend.
 I use it as a good workout.
 When the marine layer hugs the valley-facing foothills, a short drive up the canyon to Rincon Road can yield a fog-free stroll.

 This hike originates from Highway 39 near the confluence of the West, North, and East Fork of the San Gabriel River.
-The walk ascends Rincon Red Box Road 3.2 miles in a southward direction to a saddle, then goes off road another 0.3 miles climbing a ridge to a nice little summit giving you a sense of destination and some outstanding views.
+The walk ascends Rincon Red Box Road 3.2 miles in a southward direction to a saddle, then goes off road another 0.3 mile climbing a ridge to a nice little summit giving you a sense of destination and some outstanding views.
 If you prefer a shorter trip, there is a choice turn-around point at 2.5 miles, giving you a five-mile round trip hike.
 One downside of this hike is that you run a chance of encountering off-road vehicles, which kick up a lot of dust and spoil the solitude of being in nature.
 But the likelihood of such an encounter is reduced if you go on a weekday or at the crack of dawn or at the end of the day.

 Season: October through May